Yejin-Kwak/profile/_pages/about.md

 ---

 **안녕하세요!** (that's Korean for “Hi!” 👋)
-I’m Yejin Kwak, a computational biology researcher with a passion for understanding complex cellular systems through single-cell and spatial omics technologies.
+I’m **Yejin Kwak**, a computational biology researcher with a passion for understanding complex cellular systems through single-cell and spatial omics technologies.

 I completed my B.S. and M.S. at [Pusan National University](https://www.pusan.ac.kr/eng/Main.do), where I joined the [Computational Omics Laboratory](https://pnucolab.com).
 I now work there as an associated researcher, focusing on `bioinformatics`, `spatial biology` and `machine learning`.